Genivia/ugrep/README.md

            GREP_EDITOR
-                  May be used to specify an editor command to invoke  with  CTRL-Y within  the query UI opened with option -Q.  When undefined, the command defined by EDITOR is invoked.
+                  May be used to specify an editor command to invoke  with  CTRL-Y while  using  the  query UI with option -Q.  When undefined, the command defined by EDITOR is invoked.

            GREP_COLOR